Working with Stdin, Stdout, and Stderr

 As a system administrator or developer, using standard streams for scripting, automation, error handling, and managing system resources is one common task in your day-to-day life.

-In this section, we have crafted examples to demonstrate various ways to work with stdin
+In this section, we have crafted examples to demonstrate various ways to work with stdin, stdout, and stderr, in Runme.

 - Reading from